 When a toilet isn’t appropriately vented, several plumbing issues can arise:

-Slow drainage
+Slow Drainage

 Water can’t flow smoothly without air entering the pipes, causing backups.

-Trap siphoning
+Trap Siphoning

 The water seal in the toilet trap can come loose, letting sewer gases into your home.

-Unpleasant odours
+Unpleasant Odours

 Sewer gases escaping into your bathroom create health hazards and discomfort.

-Damage to pipes
+Damage to Pipes

 Negative pressure can stress the plumbing, potentially causing leaks or pipe damage over time.